-Texas Government Code, Chapter 552, gives you the right to access government records, and an officer for public information and the officer's agent may not ask why you want them.
+Texas Government Code, Chapter 552, gives you the right to access government records; and an officer for public information and the officer's agent may not ask why you want them.
 All government information is presumed to be available to the public.
 Certain exceptions may apply to the disclosure of the information.
-Governmental bodies shall promptly release requested information that is not confidential by law or information for which an exception to disclosure has not been sought.
+Governmental bodies shall promptly release requested information that is not confidential by law, either constitutional, statutory, or by judicial decision, or information for which an exception to disclosure has not been sought.

 Rights of Requestors

 You have the right to:

 - Prompt access to information that is not confidential or otherwise protected;

 - Receive treatment equal to all other requestors, including accommodation in accordance with the Americans with Disabilities Act (ADA) requirements;

 - Receive certain kinds of information without exceptions, like the voting record of public officials, and other information;

 - Receive a written statement of estimated charges, when charges will exceed $40, in advance of work being started and opportunity to modify the request in response to the itemized statement;

 - Choose whether to inspect the requested information (most often at no charge), receive copies of the information or both;